-A Portrayal can have any other details required in its Context - connections to a Production Costume, for example.
+A Portrayal can have any other details required in its Context - connections to a Production Costume, for example, or to a Depiction used by that Portrayal.

 A Portrayal can occur in multiple Production Scenes, which can be included in its context.